jaewoongh/thesaurused-ruby/README.md

 require "dinosaurus"
 require "linguistics"
 ```
+Plus, not sure but since Stanford CoreNLP is written in JAVA, latest JDK and `rjb` would be required, or not.

 ### Legal
 [Stanford-core-nlp](https://github.com/louismullie/stanford-core-nlp) uses [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) which is licensed under the GNU General Public License (v2 or later)